jmwohl/Openframe-JSClientDocs/source/index.md

 Our pricing structure is simple: you get the first 2,500 queries per day for free and after that you are charged $0.001 per query (yep, that's $1 per 1,000 geocoding queries).
 This applies to all users.

-We provide a simple RESTful API, with a base url at `http://api.geocod.io/v1/`.
+We provide a simple RESTful API, with a base url at `https://api.geocod.io/v1/` (You can also use Geocodio over plain HTTP at `http://api.geocod.io/v1/`, but it's not recommended).

 <aside class="notice">
 Note the versioning prefix in the base url, which is required for all requests.